Botanical Name: Ocimum sanctum

 Applied locally, basil juice is beneficial in the treatment of ringworm and other skin diseases.
 It has also been tried successfully by some naturopaths in the treatment of leucoderma.

-Basil juice is an effective remedy for sore eyes and night-blindness, which is generally caused by deficiency of vitamin A. Two drops of black basil juice should be put into the eyes daily at bedtime.
+Basil juice is an effective remedy for sore eyes and night-blindness, which is generally caused by deficiency of vitamin A.

 The herb is useful in teeth disorders.
 Its leaves, dried in the sun and powdered, can be used for brushing teeth.
 It can also be mixed with mustard oil to make a paste and used as tooth paste.